macloo/junglegame/README.md

 Feb.
 9 - Lots of work on taking and dropping items, carrying them to different locations, and making the raft an item that can only be carried alone, not with other items.
 Lots of trial and error.
 Reorganized functions in main Location() class.

 Feb.
 11 - More work on items.
 Now they can be put into the raft; the raft cannot be carried when things are inside it; the things can be seen if they are inside the raft.
-The put_items() was time-consuming.
+The put_items() function was time-consuming.